DFKI-NI/mobipick/README.md

 There exists also an analogous demo using [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) instead of a state machine.
 The implementation doesn't support pausing as easily, however, so this functionality is removed.
-The graphical editor [Groot](https://github.com/BehaviorTree/Groot) is directly supported in this demo.
+The graphical editor [Groot](https://github.com/BehaviorTree/Groot) is integrated in this demo.
 To see its visualization, run `rosrun groot Groot` and connect the monitor with default settings after the behavior tree started.